 - Evaluate biomedical and clinical literature relevant to movement disorders.

 - Develop the capacity to pursue an academic career in the field of movement disorders.

 There are more than 2,000 outpatient visits by movement disorders patients to our center each year.
 Our patient population provides an excellent clinical and research base.
 BIDMC is a Center of Excellence for the Parkinson Foundation and Huntington Disease Society of America.

-We have a computer-based electronic medical record system for access to our clinical records.
-The Parkinson’s Disease and Movement Disorders Center is involved in many research projects, including clinical trials for treatment of Parkinson’s disease, tremor and dystonia.
+We have a computer-based electronic medical record system for access to our clinical records and research database.
+The Parkinson’s Disease and Movement Disorders Center is involved in many research projects, including clinical trials for treatment of Parkinson’s disease and other movement disorders.

 Fellowship training includes clinical experiences at Beth Israel Deaconess Medical Center.
 Pediatric patients with movement disorders are seen with a collaboration with Boston Children’s Hospital once monthly.
 All other clinical activities take place at BIDMC.

 Clinical and Research Components

-Fellows spend a minimum of 22 hours weekly in the first year of direct patient care in the outpatient setting, with additional clinical time spent on inpatient consultations or extended day clinic evaluations of Parkinson’s disease patients.
-Clinical care is one to two sessions per week in the second year of fellowship and based on the clinical interest and research to be pursued.
+Fellows spend about 70% of the first year mainly in direct patient care in the outpatient setting comprehensive training in the evaluation and treatment of a rich and wide variety of movement disorder patients and rarely inpatient consultations..
+Clinical care is about two half day sessions per week in the second year of fellowship and adapted based on the clinical interest and research to be pursued.
 The structure of the fellowship training is adapted to best suit the clinical and research needs of the trainee.